algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/splaytree.md

 # Splay Trees

 A Splay Tree is a self-adjusting binary search tree.
 Items are inserted into the tree in binary search tree order.
-The newly inserted item is then *splayed* to the root, using a defined sequence of rotation operations.
-Items that are searched for are also *splayed* to the root.
+The newly inserted item is then *splayed* (moved to the root), using a defined sequence of *rotation* operations (the same as used in AVL trees; we strongly recommend reading the AIA AVL tree background before tackling Splay trees).
+Items that are searched for are also *splayed*.
 When a search is unsuccessful, the node nearest where the successful search would have ended is *splayed*.

-The Splay Tree is not strictly balanced, like the AVL tree, but the splay operations preserve the binary search tree order and reduce the depth of the tree, at the same time that they move accessed items to the root.
+The Splay Tree is not strictly balanced, like the AVL tree, but the splay operations preserve the binary search tree order and can reduce the depth of an unbalanced tree, at the same time that they move accessed items to the root.
 This provides efficient retrieval over a series of insertions and/or searches, without the AVL-tree overhead of keeping track of the exact depth of subtrees.